Niels3RT/RTsd/README.md

 ![picture of device](pics/RTsd_Geruest_small.jpg?raw=true "RTsd device")

 # ATTENTION
-This repository as well as the whole project are still works in progress.
+This repository as well as the whole project are still works in progress and i'm only human, so expect mistakes and errors.

-There is not even all information in here (yet) needed to build the device, let alone using it.

 So please be patient :)